 A DUI charge is often a turning point in an individual’s life.
-In addition to facing serious criminal charges, the individual may also be acknowledging for the very first time that he or she has a substance abuse problem.
+In addition to facing severe criminal charges, the individual may also be acknowledged for the very first time that he or she has a substance abuse problem.

-Here’s something to keep in mind: these two circumstances should have no effect on one another.
+Here’s something to keep in mind: these two circumstances should not affect one another.
 Even if you want to begin taking responsibility for your actions, a DUI charge is always something you need to fight.
-The consequences of conviction are too severe to do otherwise.
-In addition to fines, jail or prison time and the loss of your license, you are also facing non-legal consequences such as the loss of employment.
+The consequences of a conviction are too severe to do otherwise.
+In addition to fines, jail or prison time, and the loss of your license, you are also facing non-legal consequences such as the loss of employment.
 If you are charged with a DUI in the state of Arizona, you need to engage the services of an experienced DUI Arizona Lawyer right away.

 There are many legal grounds for challenging DUI charges and a qualified DUI Lawyer in Arizona can review them all with you to see which ones apply to your situation.
-For example: A police officer can’t pull a vehicle over unless he or she has good reason to do so.
+For example, A police officer can’t pull a vehicle over unless he or she has good reason to do so.
 What were the circumstances under which you were stopped?
-The fact is many drivers are stopped for alleged traffic infractions at night that would hardly rate a second glance from an officer during daylight hours, because that officer is using the traffic stop as a pretext to see if you were drinking.
-If the police had no reason to make that traffic stop, then the traffic stop was illegal and any evidence collected after the stop is inadmissible in a DUI case.
+The fact is many drivers are arrested for alleged traffic infractions at night that would hardly rate a second glance from an officer during daylight hours because that officer is using the traffic stop as a pretext to see if you were drinking.
+If the police had no reason to make that traffic stop, then the traffic stop was illegal, and any evidence collected after the stop is inadmissible in a DUI case.